Invariants of Tutte Partitions and a $q$-Analogue: -Tutte-Grothendieck invariants

 where $\mP'$ is a Tutte partition of the minor $M(e^c)$, $\mP''$ is a Tutte partition of the minor $M/e$, and $\mP_k$ is a Tutte partition of the minor $M([e_k,\bar{e}_k])$ for each $k$.
 Therefore,

 which shows that $\tau(M;x,y)$ satisfies \ref{qP3}. \end{proof}

 We now arrive at a definition of the Tutte polynomial as a $q$-T-G invariant.

-\begin{theorem} The Tutte polynomial is the unique function $\tau$ from $\mathcal{M}$ to the ring $\mathbb{Z}[x,y]$ satisfying the following properties: \begin{enumerate} \item[(1)] $\tau(M(e);x,y)=x$ if $e\in\mL$ is an isthmus of $M$, and $\tau(M(e);x,y)=y$ if $e\in\mL$ is a loop of $M$, \item[(2)] $\tau(M;x,y)$ is a $q$-T-G invariant. \end{enumerate} \end{theorem} \begin{proof} From Definition \ref{def:q-Tutte_poly} and Proposition~\ref{prop:Tutte_poly_is_T-G_invar}, it is clear that $\tau$ satisfies properties (1) and (2), so all that remains to show is uniqueness.
-For $h(\one)\leq2$ uniqueness clearly holds, so assume that it holds for any member of $\M$ whose support lattice has length at most $n-1$.
-Now let $h(\one)=n$ and suppose that $\gamma:\mathcal{M}\rightarrow\mathbb{Z}[x,y]$ is a function that satisfies (1) and (2).
-Any proper minor of $M$ has support lattice of length at most $n-1$ and so by hypothesis the Tutte polynomial defined on these minors is the unique $q$-T-G invariant satisfying (1) and (2) of the theorem statement.
+\begin{theorem} The Tutte polynomial is the unique function $\tau$ from $\mathcal{M}$ to the ring $\mathbb{Z}[x,y]$ satisfying the following properties: \begin{description} \item[\namedlabel{Tpolyprop1}{\rm (1)}]$\tau(M(e);x,y)=x$ if $e\in\mL$ is independent in $M$, and $\tau(M(e);x,y)=y$ if $e\in\mL$ is a loop of $M$, \item[\namedlabel{Tpolyprop2}{\rm (2)}] $\tau(M;x,y)$ is a $q$-T-G invariant. \end{description} \end{theorem} \begin{proof} From Definition \ref{def:q-Tutte_poly} and Proposition~\ref{prop:Tutte_poly_is_T-G_invar}, it is clear that $\tau$ satisfies properties \ref{Tpolyprop1} and \ref{Tpolyprop2}, so all that remains to show is uniqueness.
+For $\h(\one)\leq2$ uniqueness clearly holds, so assume that it holds for any member of $\M$ whose support lattice has length at most $n-1$.
+Now let $\h(\one)=n$ and suppose that $\gamma:\mathcal{M}\rightarrow\mathbb{Z}[x,y]$ is a function that satisfies properties \ref{Tpolyprop1} and \ref{Tpolyprop2}.
+Any proper minor of $M$ has support lattice of length at most $n-1$ and so by hypothesis the Tutte polynomial defined on these minors is the unique $q$-T-G invariant satisfying properties \ref{Tpolyprop1} and \ref{Tpolyprop2} of the theorem statement.
 It follows that $\gamma(M(e);x,y)=\tau(M(e);x,y)$ and $\gamma(M/e;x,y)=\tau(M/e;x,y)$ for any atom $e \in \mL$, so in particular, if $M$ is prime-free we have

 for any atom $e\in M$.
-If $M$ is not prime-free, then by (2) we have
+If $M$ is not prime-free, then by property \ref{Tpolyprop2} (and specifically, \ref{qP3}) we have

 \end{proof}